michaelli321/CS2_Othello_Project/README.md

-Caltech CS2 Assignment 9: Othello
+Caltech CS2 Assignment 9: Othello Mar 2017

 We both worked together to understand the board and outline a strategy for our bot.
 Mike wrote a random player and developed a heuristic to beat SimplePlayer.
 Alec modified the heuristic and other helper functions to get them to work with a minimax implementation in an attempt to beat ConstantTimePlayer.